RenanZanelato/WebScrapper-Olx-Node-MongoDb-DiscordJs/README.md

 # WebScrapper OLX

-This is a simple WebScrapper that use Node and MongoDb Just working on the olx brasil site. (https://www.olx.com.br)
+This is a simple WebScrapper that use Node and MongoDb Just working on the olx brasil website. (https://www.olx.com.br)

 ## How to Use